-All applicable mitigation measures from the General Plan EIR, including the mitigation measures for impacts to land use incorporated as goals and policies in the Rocklin General Plan, will be applied to the project.
-These serve as uniformly applied development policies and standards and/or as conditions of approval for this project to ensure consistency with the General Plan and compliance with City rules and regulations.
+All applicable mitigation measures from the General Plan EIR, including the mitigation measures for impacts to land use incorporated as goals and policies in the Rocklin General Plan, will be applied to the projects.
+These serve as uniformly applied development policies and standards and/or as conditions of approval for these projects to ensure consistency with the General Plan and compliance with City rules and regulations.

 a.
 Division of Community - No Impact.
-The project site is currently vacant and the entire project is within the City of Rocklin.
-The proposed construction of a 237-unit multifamily apartment complex would not physically divide an established community.
+The project site is currently vacant and the entire project site is within the City of Rocklin.
+The proposed construction of residential and retail commercial projects would not physically divide an established community.
 Therefore, there is no division of community impact.